vargo96/fkg-mini-project-refinement/README.md

 We tried some approaches to tackle our mini-project which include [classical machine learning on knowledge graph embeddings](https://github.com/vargo96/fkg-mini-project), classical machine learning over one hot classes and relations encoded individuals, refinement operators (current approach).
 We found out that refinement operators perform the best on `kg-mini-project-train_v2.ttl` and `kg-mini-project-grading.ttl`.

-Our refinement approach consists of the four steps and these are as follows:
+Our refinement approach consists of the four parts and these are as follows:

 1. **Parse the input turtle file:**